acemielektron/fddEMU/README.md

 * Arduino nano (UNO will do but button inputs require ADC7, use serial commands instead)
 * Micro SD card adapter (converts 5 volts arduino power supply and signals to 3.3 volts)
 * A micro SD card (formatted FAT16/32, floppy images in root directory)
-* 2 1kOhm resistors (for step and readdata pins - atmega's internal pullups are not sufficicient for parasitic capacitance of long floppy drive cable)
+* Two 1kOhm resistors (for step and readdata pins - atmega's internal pullups are not sufficicient for parasitic capacitance of long floppy drive cable)
 * Male to female jumper wires (for connecting arduino nano pins to FDC ribbon cable)
 * Male to male jumper wires (for pullup on step and readdata pins)